SpencerTuft/datalog-interpreter-cs236-byu/README.md

 - *Input*: a valid datalog program
 - *Output*: see the [output specifications](https://wiki.cs.byu.edu/cs-236/datalog-parser#output-specifications) and [examples](https://wiki.cs.byu.edu/cs-236/datalog-parser#examples)

-Part 2 is scored on a set of 10 private tests at submission.
+Part 2 is scored on a set of 10 private test at submission.

 ## Evaluating Rules
 There are several ways to evaluate rules.
 The most direct way is to use the mental model of an expression tree, where each predicate in the rule is evaluated as a query to return a relation, and that relation returned by the predicate is then natural joined with the relations for other predicates in the rule.
 This process is best understood as a simple traversal of the rule, evaluating each predicate as a query, and then gathering the results with a natural join.
 As a breakdown into steps, it might proceed as follows: